emulsify-ds/documentation/emulsify-drupal/emulsify-drupal/advanced-usage/lando-environments.md

      emulsify:
        service: appserver
    ```
-3. Emulsify needs port 6006 to be available for StorybookJS and port 32778 to be available for [Hot Reload](./hot-reload-drupal.md).
+3. Emulsify needs port `6006` to be available for StorybookJS and port `32778` to be available for [Hot Reload](./hot-reload-drupal.md).

-   By adding proxy address for browsersync.example.lndo.site and storybook.example.lndo.site that point to the ports needed, those applications can be accessible by navigating to the addresses without the ports from outside the container services.
+   By adding proxy address for browsersync.example.lndo.site and storybook.example.lndo.site that point to the ports needed, those applications can be accessible by navigating to the addresses (without the ports, like this: `http://storybook.example.lndo.site`) from outside the container services.

    Since we are using proxies instead of forwarding ports directly, multiple projects can make use of these ports simultaneously.
    ```yaml